stratza/spindlex/CONTRIBUTING.md

 ## Thank You

-Thank you for contributing to Spindle!
+Thank you for contributing to SpindleX!
 Your contributions help make secure SSH communication accessible to Python developers worldwide.

 For questions about contributing, please open a GitHub Discussion or contact the maintainers.